bakins/lua-resty-riak/README.md

-# lua-nginx-riak #
+# lua-resty-riak #

-lua-nginx-riak - Lua riak protocol buffer client driver for the ngx_lua based on the cosocket API.
+lua-resty-riak - Lua riak protocol buffer client driver for the ngx_lua based on the cosocket API.

 Originally based on the